 Progress on performing the screening analysis was delayed due to issues with releasing the copyrighted EPRI Report NP-6395-D to the NRC contractor.
-To overcome this issue, RES reassessed alternatives for proceeding with the screening assessment of GI-199 in accordance with MD 6.4 and SECY-07-0022, "Status Report on Proposed Improvements to the Generic Issues Program," dated January 30, 2007 (ML063460239).
-The office of RES decided to complete the update of USGS probabilities of exceedance of the safe shutdown earthquake ground motion for the CEUS sites and then use this information to perform the screening analysis.
+To overcome this issue, RES reassessed alternatives for proceeding with the screening assessment of GI-199 in accordance with MD 6.4 and SECY-07-0022.
+RES initially decided to complete the update of USGS probabilities of exceedance of the safe shutdown earthquake ground motion for the CEUS sites and then use this information to perform the screening analysis.
+However, based on discussions with the USGS, the staff determined the time frame for obtaining current seismic hazard update information for CEUS plant sites would be mid-2008 as opposed to October 2007.
+Therefore, in support of completing the screening analysis, consistent with timeliness targets described in SECY-07-0022, the staff decided to base the screening analysis on currently available seismic hazard information from the USGS.